Learning through play may seem like casual play, but the truth is that it is an art!

 Play-based learning involves a lot of observation.
 You can liken the teacher to a scientist.
 She/he is observing the class and using those observations as tools.
 Observation is a teacher’s guide as well.
 It is our way of seeing what is going on behind the scenes.

-At times, it gives us glimpses about children that we would have never been privileged to see had we just been the ones leading the activity.
+At times, it gives us glimpses of children that we would have never been privileged to see had we just been the ones leading the activity.
 As we use observations as tools and our guide, it helps us provide more enriching ideas or materials to explore.
-In some instances these observations might even be telling us that a certain child is overwhelmed or overstimulated.
+In some instances, these observations might even be telling us that a certain child is overwhelmed or overstimulated.

 Observations can take a deeper form.
 If you look closely, you can find glimpses of who each child is.
 To know a child well includes close examination to temperament, tone of voice, body movements, and facial expressions.
 I love knowing my class so well that their cues tell me everything I need to know!
 When Jason gets silent, I know he is highly enjoying and involved in what he is doing.
 He doesn’t want to talk about it though; he just needs to experience it.